LEDThereBeLight/intuitive-coding/_posts/2015-02-04-refactoring.md

     ]
 {% endhighlight %}

-Now we can use these new functions to replace the styling in our `main` function.
-I'm also going to go ahead and add a few spaces for readability.
+Now we can use these new functions we just wrote to replace the styling in our `main` function.
+I'm also going play with the spacing in the code a bit for readability.

 {% highlight haskell %}
 import Html